Is a peddler selling you a Louis Vuitton bag on the beach allied with the prestigious French brand?

 Counterfeit cigarettes dealt on the market are enemies of tobacco multinationals?
 Are these inconvenient questions?
 Maybe.

-Products of big fashion and design brands are renowned for the excellence of production as far as product quality, originality, design creativity and also communication are concerned.
+Products of big fashion and design brands are renowned for the excellence of production as far as product quality, originality, design creativity, and also communication are concerned.
 Thanks to communication, luxury is today above all an immaterial attribute of the product, bound to symbolic and emotive qualities.
-Luxury brands have a huge power to propose products and innovations valued and often purchased by a public willing to invest on the trust in the brand.
+Luxury brands have a huge power to propose products and innovations valued and often purchased by a public willing to invest in the trust in the brand.
 For this reason, they are always innovative in production and are economically strong.
-Customers trust the proposals of the brand and they buy, even when these proposals are non consolidated innovations.
+Customers trust the proposals of the brand and they buy, even when these proposals are non-consolidated innovations.

-Such levels of trust between public and brand are reached after years of sensible, qualitative and excellent proposals, and thanks to a clear and effective communication.
+Such levels of trust between public and brand are reached after years of sensible, qualitative, and excellent proposals, and thanks to clear and effective communication.

 Purchasing a luxury product without paying for the immaterial value is a bit like getting on the tram without paying the ticket.
 Being on the tram means being part of a privileged, wealthy, always on the go society.

 Three Italian university professors (Gistri, Pace and Romani, 2010) led research among their students which revealed that, if the product is counterfeit and the consumer knows about it, in some cases he could be more inclined to buy such original product.
 Knowing that a brand is being counterfeit can increase its allure.

 A phenomenon such as counterfeiting contributes to defining luxury as if it was a sort of shadow feature.

 Therefore, big brands that communicate their customers to have started a plan of action against counterfeiting reach two goals: 1) they contrast counterfeiting and 2) they show their customers to be part of a niche market.